MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-troubleshoot.md

 A data source can have a single set of credentials for one master user.
 If you need to use different credentials, create additional master users.
 Then, assign the different credentials in each of the master users contexts, and embed using the Azure AD token of that user.

-## Troubleshooting your embedded application with the IError object
+## Troubleshoot your embedded application with the IError object

 Use the [**IError object** returned by the *error* event from the **JavaScript SDK**](https://github.com/Microsoft/PowerBI-JavaScript/wiki/Troubleshooting-and-debugging-of-embedded-parts) to debug your application and better understand the cause of your errors.